yzyii/luashitacast/New-User.md

 # New User Guide

-If you have never used LuAshitacast before, read the following, then go back to the [README](README.md) and re-read and follow the instructions there.
+If you have never used LuAshitacast before, read the following, then go back to the [README](README.md) and continue following the instructions there.

 ## Syntax Highlighting